mcsmithers/MithrilMordorNewsTutorial/README.md

 For styling, we will use [Bootstrap](http://getbootstrap.com/).
 For this tutorial, I am going to use a CDN.
 If you want a local installation, run `npm install bootstrap -g` to make Bootstrap global on your system and then import it in the `index.js` file.

 We will use the [Steam  Web API](https://developer.valvesoftware.com/wiki/Steam_Web_API).
 If you don't have a Steam account already, it is free as is the API.
 If you already have an account, sign in first.
 Once you are logged into an account, you can get a key from [here](https://steamcommunity.com/dev/apikey).
 We will use the [CORS](ttps://cors.now.sh) tool to help the Steam API to work without needing a server.

+ Security is becoming arguably as important as a good interface, so with a hosted page login, we should be covered.
+The last piece we will add is authentication with Auth0 and [passport.js](https://github.com/auth0/passport-auth0) to use tokens for the login page. `npm install --save auth0-js` is what you need to install the Auth0 piece.  `npm install passport-auth0` is how we will install passport to handle the JSON tokens.

 ### Scaffolding